nopSolutions/nopCommerce-Docs/en/developer/plugins/plugin-with-data-access-4.30.md

 The next class to create is the FluentMigrator entity builder class.
 Inside of the mapping class we map the columns, table relationships, and the database table.

+Note - Import the following package into the class (using Nop.Data.Extension) which will fix the error in the code preventing it to compile.

 ```csharp
 namespace Nop.Plugin.Other.ProductViewTracker.Data
 {